atlassian/gostatsd/README.md

   Defaults to `false`.
 - `receive-batch-size`: the number of datagrams to attempt to read.
 It is more CPU efficient to read multiple, however it takes extra memory.
 See [Memory allocation for read buffers] section below for details.
 Defaults to 50.
 - `conn-per-reader`: attempts to create a connection for every UDP receiver.
 Not supported by all OS versions.
-Will be ignored if UDS is used instead of UDP.
+It will be ignored when unix sockets are used for the connection.
   Defaults to `false`.
 - `bad-lines-per-minute`: the number of metrics which fail to parse to log per minute.
 This is used to prevent a bad client spamming malformed statsd data, while still logging some information to enable troubleshooting.
 Defaults to `0`.